The phone mast strategy that will 'despoil' wilderness areas like these...

 It expressed “wholehearted” support for the “aim of improving broadband for communities and businesses in rural areas” However, it noted that “what is proposed will not deliver this”.

-“Many rural communities and businesses require better broadband,” the community groups said.
+“Many rural communities and businesses require better broadband,” the community coalition said.
 “However, this poorly thought out connectivity strategy risks putting masts in all the wrong places and benefitting no one.”

 Among the planning objections that triggered the letter was one for a 25-metre mast isnCoire Mhic Nobuil, which lies in the designated National Scenic Area, and is surrounded by four mountains over 900m – Beinn Alligin, Beinn Dearg, Beinn Eighe and Liathach – and is 3.8km from the road.
 The application received over 90 planning objections.